 (3) In this section the term mercantile agent shall mean a mercantile agent having in the customary course of his business as such agent authority either to sell goods, or to consign goods for the purpose of sale, or to buy goods, or to raise money on the security of goods.

 [26.
-Deleted by No. 59 of 2004 s.
+Deleted: No. 59 of 2004 s.
 141.]

 Part III — Performance of the contract